ErnestoTz-WR/Udemy-React-Maximilian/10-Advanced-UseEfect-Reducers/README.md

 Steps:

-- Create a new folder (`store`), we will define the context here.
+- Create a new folder (`store`), we will define the context here,
-- Create a file which will include the definition (similar to an interface) of what that context should include (what properties, functions, etc.)
+- Create a file which will include the definition (similar to an interface) of what that context should include (what properties, functions, etc.) `context-object.js`
-- Wrap what part of the application should be **"linked"** to this data.
+- Wrap what part of the application should be **"linked"** to this data. `<ObjectContext.Provider>`
 - We can use the `useContext` hook to make the syntax more clear and readable.
 - Import `useContext` on the element using the context; call the context which will be able to point to the specific data.
+- Stablish a connection between the `contextFile` and `useContext`

 ```JS
 //  './store/auth-context.js'